autumn-18/TODO-APP/README.md

+Author- Shrasti Katiyar

+TO-DO Application is a beginner friendly project and gives us an in-depth knowledge about the frontend and backend parts of an application.
+This project has been developed using basic HTML, CSS and Javascript.
+It also provides an understanding of how the project grows through the development lifecycle.

 TODO APP - version 0

 1. first the user has to sign up in order to create an account in the in-memory user array.